-3. Self-Test
+3. Self-test

-ACR strongly recommends performing the Self-test once per month, or at least two weeks prior to a trip, to allow enough time for service, should your beacon require it.
+ACR strongly recommends performing the Self-test once per month, or at least two weeks prior to a trip allowing enough time for service should your beacon require it.

 A Self-test is initiated by holding the Self-test button for at least 1⁄2 second and less than 5 seconds.

-Your beacon will sound an initial "beep" and flash the green LED to signify the test has begun.
-Four more beeps will follow.
-The green LED will flash a second time to indicate that the Self-test was successful.
+Your beacon will flash the green LED to signify the test has begun and the Digital Display will show Pass or Fail message.
+The green LED will flash a second time to indicate that the self test was successful.